 So it was no surprise when I saw a headline saying that people who understand how their diabetes medications work have better blood sugar control.
 I’ve seen it with lots of patients.

-November is American Diabetes Month, so it’s the perfect time to give you a very basic description of how your diabetes medications work.
 The magic really happens when you also put your efforts into lifestyle strategies like wholesome food choices, losing weight if overweight, engaging in regular exercise and getting to bed on time.

 How Diabetes Medications Work

 There are multiple defects in type 2 diabetes.
 I’ll spare you the details, but just know that there are at least 8 core defects that might be working against you.
 Scientists have developed an arsenal of diabetes medications that target these various problem areas.
 The two main problems that you should understand now are these: insulin resistance and too little insulin production.
 These are always present in prediabetes and type 2 diabetes.

 Insulin resistance is a condition in which the body doesn’t respond efficiently to the actions of the hormone insulin.
 The second problem – which tends to get worse the longer you have diabetes – is that the beta cells of the pancreas stop making enough insulin to keep your blood sugar in a healthy range.

 The initial drug of choice is typically metformin, a pill that makes the body more sensitive to the actions of insulin and often helps people lose a few pounds.
 It’s relatively inexpensive, lowers the risk of heart attack in overweight individuals, and is unlikely to cause low blood sugar (hypoglycemia).